 - Acupressure to work the bladder meridians in the back to open the channel for conception support.

-- Pelvic Rocking to loosen the hips and lower back and to simulate dancing, a known fertility enhancer.
+- Pelvic Rocking to loosen the hips and lower back and to simulate dancing, thought to be a fertility enhancer by cultures around the world.

 Knowing when ovulation occurs is necessary when trying to conceive.
 A woman’s body will tell her when it’s time.
 Here are two excellent resources for learning about menstrual cycles, the anatomy of conception, and how to read the body’s signs: